faeezshaikh/SCommerce/README.md

      - The funding deadline (date)
 5. Kathy then enters the escrow amount in the app, and sends the amount to the escrow (SafeCommerce contract)
 6. If Bob doesn't deposit within the funding deadline date, Kathy's amount will be disbursed, and her account will accumulate point for initiating a new agreement.
-7. After Bob deposits within the funding deadline,
+7. After Bob deposits within the funding deadline, the SafeCommerce smart contract has the deposits of both parties.

+### Before the agreement deadline expires

+If both parties have a successful sale, the following will occur:

+### After the agreement deadline expires

 ## SafeCommerce Plans and Loyalty Program: